bentheiii/envolved/docs/basevar.rst

         schema to multiple env-vars.

         :param prefix: The prefix to use.
-        :return: A new EnvVar with the given prefix, of the same type as teh envar being used.
+        :return: A new EnvVar with the given prefix, of the same type as the envar being used.

     .. method:: patch(value: T | missing | discard) -> typing.ContextManager